TERC/puppet-xmlfile/README.markdown

 I don't have a complete windows puppet kit and so while we extend the windows provider and it should work, I can't actually test it.

+Property fix is called via send on object creation.
+This may create a security issue when a file is first created if the properties are not correctly set, although this should get fixed on the next puppet run.

 The augeas implementation is incomplete and not exact.
 If you notice an issue or unexpected behavior, please open an issue.

-REXML has some limitations and quirks of its own.  <, &, and > if by themselves will be automagically converted to &lt; &amp; and &gt; and there's no way to turn this off.
+REXML has some limitations and quirks of its own.  <, &, and > if by themselves will be automagically converted to &amp;lt; &amp;amp; and &amp;gt; and there's no way to turn this off.
 Content is otherwise put into raw mode and so it shouldn't be messed with.

 Release Notes